KSWD (FM): Soft adult contemporary (2017–2024)

 On January 16, 2018, former KMTT morning host John Fisher was announced as KSWD's morning host beginning January 22.
 Ten days later on January 26, it was announced that Seattle resident and nationally syndicated personality Delilah would become the station's midday host beginning January 29.
 Alongside her daytime program on weekdays, KSWD airs her syndicated program on Friday, Saturday, and Sunday nights.

 In May 2018, Smokey Rivers (who previously worked for iHeartMedia's Phoenix cluster and KMXZ-FM, and was CBS Radio's president of adult contemporary from 2000 to 2005) was named the station's program director, and began to additionally host afternoons.
 In October 2018, Jeanne Ashley was named assistant program director and new morning co-host.

+Hot adult contemporary (2024–present)

+On September 4, 2024, at 10 a.m., KSWD flipped to hot adult contemporary as Emma 94.1; the flip brought the format back to the market a little over five months after KPLZ-FM flipped to classic country.

 HD Radio

 KSWD broadcasts in HD Radio with one digital subchannel and a former channel: